craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bottle of Painkiller
 Tiny, 2 Action Cost (UNPACK > INJEST or FEED)
-Bottle of Painkiller has
+Bottle of Painkiller has 5 Charges

-INJEST: You consume the contents of the bottle.
+INJEST: You consume a portion of the contents of the bottle.
+Expend a Charge.
 You gain a stack of the 'Pain Dulled' [[Emboldenment]].

-FEED: You feed the contents of the bottle to another adjacent creature you can see.
+FEED: You feed a portion of the contents of the bottle to another adjacent creature you can see.
+Expend a Charge.
 That creature gains a stack of the 'Pain Dulled' [[Emboldenment]].

 Creation:
 	- 1 Watch spent at 10+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Healing Substance" -> 1x Bottle of Painkiller

 #### Vial of Poison
 Tiny (1), 2 Action Cost (UNPACK > APPLY or FEED)